-Welcome to the Maizels Lab !
+Welcome to Rick Maizels' Lab

 We are a multidisciplinary group of immunologists, parasitologists and molecular biologists who aim to understand the molecular basis for parasites evading the sophisticated mammalian immune system.
-We study the most complex organisms to invade the human body - multicellular helminths - including some which cause widespread tropical diseases and which display fascinating biological properties.

 We aim to integrate detailed studies at the level of individual parasite molecules, with system immunology which measures responses against not only parasites but bystander antigens such as allergens.
 Parasite molecules may actively counter host immunity, or act as targets for the immune response, and in either case be potential antigens for new vaccines.
 Our techniques combine DNA analysis and gene isolation, expression and function of proteins, and immune system biology and lymphocyte culture.